 Candidates for International Representative on Students’ Council must be International students.

 Candidates for Graduate Representative on Students’ Council must be Graduate students.

 Candidates for the Burnley positions must be enrolled at the Burnley campus.
-Candidates for the VCA positions must be students of the Faculty of the VCA and Music.
+Candidates for the Southbank positions must be enrolled at the Southbank campus.

 No person can stand for election if they are employed half-time or more by UMSU, the University, MU Student Union Ltd or related bodies, or any combination thereof.
 In the case of the University Council position that includes any casual employment with the University.
 No person can stand for an office-bearer position if they have already served two terms of office as an office-bearer.